-Mechanical Engineering is designed to provide students with a knowledge in the following four areas: design and dynamics area, emphasizing solid mechanics, material science, dynamics, vibrations and machine component design; thermo-fluids area, focussing on thermodynamics, heat transfer and fluid mechanics; mechatronics area, dealing with electro-mechanical systems, control, robotics, and automation; and manufacturing/industrial area, which encompasses CAD/CAM, production and operation management.
-In Academic Term 6, students may select one of four technical streams, which provide focus to the wide range of electives in various specialty areas in academic terms 7 and 8.
+Mechanical Engineering is designed to provide students with a knowledge in the following four areas: design and dynamics, emphasizing solid mechanics, material science, dynamics, vibrations and machine component design; thermo-fluids, focussing on thermodynamics, heat transfer and fluid mechanics; mechatronics, dealing with electro-mechanical systems, control, robotics, and automation; and manufacturing/industrial, which encompasses CAD/CAM, production and operation management.
+In Academic Term 6, students may select one of four Technical Streams, which provide focus to the wide range of electives in various specialty areas in Academic Terms 7 and 8.

 Ocean and Naval Architectural Engineering covers aspects of both naval architecture and ocean engineering.
 The Ocean and Naval Architectural Engineering major is the only accredited undergraduate program specifically in naval architecture/ocean engineering in Canada.
 The major is designed to provide education to work in marine transport, ship and boat building, offshore engineering, submersibles design and many related marine areas.
 The undergraduate program is also a comprehensive preparation for graduate studies, research and consulting in ocean engineering.